-Liaise with local school/external venues to ensure students continue to be prepared for exams.
+• Liaise with local school/external venues to ensure students continue to be prepared for exams.
 Request extensions if appropriate.

-10. Candidates unable to take examinations because of a crisis - centre remains open
+10. Candidates may not be able to take examinations because of a crisis - centre remains open

-Candidates are unable to attend the examination centre to take examinations as normal
+Candidates may not be able to attend the examination centre to take examinations as normal